Canada to expedite approval of new nuclear projects, energy minister says

 "That being said, we do have some ideas that as to how we can make the process more efficient and respond to the thoughts and aspirations of the provinces," Wilkinson told Reuters in an interview on Wednesday, adding that accelerating the process will not come at the cost of addressing environmental concerns.

-Canada is the world's second-largest uranium producer, but regulatory delays have resulted in miners like NexGen Energy having to wait seven years and counting to build the world's largest uranium mine in Saskatchewan.
+Canada is the world's second-largest uranium producer, but the long regulatory process has resulted in miners like NexGen Energy having to wait seven years and counting to build the world's largest uranium mine in Saskatchewan.

 "It's a very long process," said NexGen CEO Leigh Curyer.
 "Government and industry working together to bring these projects online more expeditiously, that is absolutely key."